paychex/core/README.md

 # @paychex/core

-Provides framework-agnostic functionality for use in all Paychex FLEX applications.
+Provides framework-agnostic functionality for use in applications.

 ## Commands